Dante-atc/Programa_Delfin/README.md

 **Conclusions**

 During the development of this project, advanced metaheuristic optimization techniques and quantitative analysis of ESG portfolios were applied.
-Different evolutionary and bio-inspired algorithms were implemented and compared—such as variants of genetic algorithms, differential evolution, particle swarm, BHMO, simulated annealing, firefly, and CMA-ES—evaluated using an objective function based on maximizing the coefficient of determination R².
+Different evolutionary and bio-inspired algorithms were implemented and compared—such as variants of GA, DE, PSO, BHMO, SA, FA & CMA-ES—evaluated using an objective function based on maximizing the coefficient of determination R².
 This metric allowed measuring the capacity of the generated weights to capture portfolio variance, offering a more general and comparable evaluation than other traditional financial metrics.

 Despite the high volatility of the training period (2020–2024), which included the COVID-19 crisis, clear differences were observed in the algorithms' performance.
 Some stood out for their returns and ESG diversification levels, while others, with less adjustment (lower R²), showed greater stability in the 2025 benchmark, which suggests practical applications depending on the investor profile.